USS Stormes: Vietnam

+Transfer to Iran

 Stormes was removed from active status and placed on the reserve list on 5 December 1970.
 She was struck from the Navy list on 16 February 1972.
-Stormes was sold to Iran on 16 February 1972 and served that country's government as Palang (Leopard) (DDG-9) until 1994.
+Stormes was sold to Iran on 16 February 1972 and served as Palang (Leopard) (DDG-9/62) until 1994.

+Awards

 Stormes received one battle star for World War II, three for service in Korea, and one for service in Vietnam.